AmasaDelano/dungeon-land/markdown/monster_settings/12_05_Hordes.md

 **Special Qualities:** Scent

 Oh, an emissary\!
 How nice.
-I suspect you didn’t know the gnolls had ambassadors, did you?
+I suspect you didn't know the gnolls had ambassadors, did you?
 Yes, even these mangy hyenas have to make nice sometimes.
 No, no, not with us.
 Nor the dwarves, neither.
 No, the emissary is the one, among his packmates, who trucks directly with their dripping demon lord.
 Frightening?
 Too right.
 Every hound has a master with his hand on the chain.
-This gnoll hears his master’s voice.
+This gnoll hears his master's voice.
 Hears it and obeys. *Instinct*: To share divine insight

 - Pass on demonic influence
 - Drive the pack into a fervor